hannahfragante/quack50_discord_bot/README.md

 Discord bot invite link: [invite](https://discord.com/api/oauth2/authorize?client_id=1173760699068055632&permissions=8&scope=applications.commands%20bot)

+NOTE: if the bot is ofline then im not paying the online server anymore sorry you would have to host it yourself :( (insturctions below under "RUNNING LOCALLY")

 - NOTE: i used a free version of a data space so if it stops working, it's probably full and you might have to run this bot locally, instructions for this later down this document.

 ### How the bot works